Chapter 8 Building Trees

 8.3 Visualizing trees

-• Check that a file starting with RAxML_bipartitions is in your scripts folder by listing files (i.e. in the same location from which you submitted your scripts).
+• Check that a file starting with RAxML_bipartitions is in your slurm folder by listing files (i.e. in the same location from which you submitted your scripts).

 8.4 What does my tree mean?